dhermes/bossylobster-blog/content/2011-08-23-conways-topograph-part-3.md

 &= ab - \\left(\\frac{1}{2}h\\right)\^2.
 \\end{align\*}
-Having showed that there are no cycles when starting from a given superbase, our work in understanding the topograph is not complete.
+Having showed that there are no cycles when starting from a given superbase, our work in understanding the topographis not complete.
 We haven't actually showed that we can get from one superbase to any other superbases within the topograph.
 To show this, we'll use the discriminant and the following.